You’re here because you want to learn about email threads.

 Here are a few rules of thumb:

-- Use CC to promote open dialogue and better group communication.
+- Use CC to open dialogue and communicate as a group.

-- Opt for BCC if you want to prioritize privacy or use email lists.
+- Use BCC if you want to prioritize privacy or use email lists.

 CC people who need to be kept in the loop (but aren’t primary recipients).
 BCC people if (and when) you need to protect their privacy.